nikkij/falling/README.md

 Context: Chrome or Firefox browser.

 As a player I want
-* to see a canvas that fills the browser screen
+* to see a canvas that will be the background of the game
 * to see a character entity on the browser screen
 * to move the entity with the arrow keys
 * the character entity to experience gravity